Why KeyError is Raised in Python?

 How can KeyError Python be avoided to crash a program?

-The first way is using the try-except block and handle the KeyError there.
+The first way is using the try-except block and handling the KeyError there.
 You may display a descriptive message if KeyError occurs and the program will not crash.

 Have a look at this example where KeyError is handled in try-except: